 For many years, the prevailing belief was that there were no historic photos or documentation from this time to survive beyond the small handful of well-known examples in historic archives (which are included below).
 This conspicuous historical void of the 20th century era has always been explained away by the fact that various Lemp family member's own personal collections were destroyed upon their deaths.
 The few photos that have been known to survive were inconveniently spread across a variety of databases spanning the far obscure reaches of the internet, each requiring their own assorted esoteric methods of discovery.
 The overall lack of historic documentation previously available from this time period had always made it frustratingly difficult to visualize what a fully-operational Lemp Brewery, the same one we'd recognize today, really looked like.
 Until now, a "complete" historic and visual representation of the Lemp Brewery simply didn't seem to exist, let alone "all in one place", anywhere - neither online nor in-person at the various historical society(ies) or elsewhere for that matter.
 Having said that, 3 (out of 54) of the below photos of the brewery are courtesy of The Missouri Historical Society (these being among the most well-known photographs to surive to present-day).
 11 of the below 54 historic photographs come courtesy of the Museum of Innovation and Science in Schenectady, NY, and these more recent additions to the collective include some of the best and highest quality photos of Lemp known to exist anywhere, graciously provided in stunning detail via the General Electric archives.
 The remaining bulk of around 40 photographs, which (despite some being rather low quality) I am grateful to have the opportunity to contribute to the general knowledgebase on the Lemp Brewery.
 These are the rewards for an unrelenting obsession to uncover every last bit of any hidden/obscure/lesser-known documentation that I could find.
 I remain hopeful that there are still more out there, somewhere, yet to be discovered.
 Recognition and gratitude ultimately goes out to the aforementioned organizations along with the various, now defunct, industry publications for originally creating and curating the source material.
 Thanks to all those stewards of history, we now finally have comprehensive insight into the inner workings of the legendary Lemp Brewing Company during its most successful yet, sadly, final years.

-All of the data in the below historical section is either a direct quote or a summary of entirely primary sources from 100-120 years ago.
+All of the data in the below historical section is either a direct quote or a summary of entirely primary/contemporaneous sources from 100-120 years ago.
 No modern sources were referenced or paraphrased in the following section.
 Furthermore, I strive to avoid any conjecture or embellishments beyond such as was used in the original source material.
 To do otherwise would jeopordize both the integrity of this article as well as my own.
 Any exceptions or expressions of my own will therefore occur as noted in [brackets].
 Please note that all of this information is a highly condensed summary/compilation from numerous publicly available sources and citing every individual data point is a daunting task not on my immediate to-do list.
-But I have now included all sources used in the Bibliography section.
+I have included all sources used in the Bibliography section.
 I don't claim to have found or know everything, so I encourage others to invest their own time and energy into finding sources and discovering what else may still be out there.

 Begin historic photos

 The above 1890 photograph features a group of men standing outside the brewery.
 In front of these gentlemen is an approximated rendering of the brewery at the time.
-This collage includes the only known photograph of the brewery as it appeared then.
+This collage includes the only known photograph of the brewery as it appeared then, at the end of the 19th century.
 Also notable about this photograph: Two alternate 42-star US Flags (note the different star patterns) which were superseded before they had a chance to ever become official US Flags.
 Upon the admittance of Idaho into the Union on July 3rd 1890, both 42-star flags missed becoming the new banner of the United States by one whole day.
 At the time, flags with new star counts were only made official, annually, on July 4th of each year.
 [We can safely assume then, that this photograph was taken on or near July 4th of 1890, and certainly no later than the time it would have taken for word to spread of the aforementioned newly admitted state which rendered that flag obsolete.
-The Historical Society of Missouri dated this photo to 1892, but I don't see any reason to believe these guys would be using an outdated (and never "official") US Flag, especially considering these are said to be members of the brewers' union.]
+The

 The above photo compilation shows the Lemp Brewery grounds in 1901.
 This set of photos was taken to highlight the freshly installed paving brick that had just replaced the worn out Missouri granite which was installed about 20 years prior.
 The new brick was the "Poston block" variety made by the Wabash Clay Company in Veedersburg, Indiana.
 The bricks were laid in a "first-class" manner on a heavy concrete foundation with a sand cushion and Portland cement used as a filler [7].
 Panel 1 shows a Western Cable Railway locomotive in the central courtyard of the brewery in front of the Potomac tunnel.
 It was in this spot where the cable assist from the Western Cable Railway ended and the locomotives were switched to self-powered engines which could power themselves through the yard [15].
 Panel 2 shows a gentleman standing near the stable doors.
 Panels 3 and 4 are general views of the newly paved sidewalks around the brewery perimeter.

 The above panoramic photo of the brewery was taken during the construction of the elevator in 1905 and shows (L-R foreground) the kiln, old malthouse, old stockhouse (the wooden structure), old boiler house, wash house and Western Cable Railway locomotive house.
 This scene captured the brewery as it existed just prior to construction of the new fermenting and malt houses (along with the rest of the new construction) which began just 2 years later, in 1907.
 Barely sticking up above the malthouse roof, we can see (L-R background) the brewhouse, old fermenting/stock house, engine house and ice plant.
 [Here is a detailed map of the brewery as it was arranged when this photo was taken with all buildings labeled.
 Note the "Liquid Carbonic Company" next to the elevator: Carbonic acid was a byproduct of the brewing process.
 One pound of liquid C02 is given off by every eight gallons of beer during fermentation.
 Excess quantities could be sold to saloons, soda fountains, etc. The Lemp Brewery evidently had an agreement with this Chicago firm, headed by Jacob and Charles Baur, to independently operate this Carbonic plant within the brewery complex.
-This photo is from a postcard in my personal collection.
-Note.]
+This photo is from a postcard in my personal collection.]

 Western Cable Railway Engine No 4 (Baldwin Locomotive Works Engine #34453).
 Prominent local photographer W.C.
 Persons is credited for this photo of the Engine idling outside the Lemp Elevator with several refrigerated cars in approximately 1912.
 By this time, around 1,000 of these refrigerated rail cars were in service of the Lemp Brewery throughout the United States.
 [This photo courtesy Missouri Historical Society.]